-Azure SQL Database gateways changes effective from September 2020
+Azure SQL Database gateways changes effective September 2020

 Published date: 03 August, 2020

-As of 1 September 2020, new Azure SQL Database gateways in these regions will start accepting traffic:
+Beginning September 1, 2020, new Azure SQL Database gateways in these regions will start accepting traffic:

-As of 1 September 2020, this existing Azure SQL Database gateway in the Japan East region will start accepting traffic:
+Beginning September 1, 2020, this existing Azure SQL Database gateway in the Japan East region will start accepting traffic:

 These new gateways could change the public IP address to which the domain name system (DNS) will resolve for your current and newly created SQL databases.
 You may be affected if:

 - You’ve hard-coded the IP address for a particular gateway in your on-premises firewall.